North–South Expressway Central Link: Toll system

-ELITE integrates their toll collection system with New Klang Valley Expressway (NKVE) and the northern and southern route of North-South Expressway (up to their respective terminus of Sungai Besi, Bukit Raja, Juru and Skudai toll plaza), so vehicles travelling between these expressway network will have their fare calculated with combination of distance travelled in other expressway as well.
+ELITE integrates its toll collection system with New Klang Valley Expressway (NKVE) and the northern and southern routes of the North-South Expressway (NSE) up to their respective terminuses at Sungai Besi (NKVE-NSE Northern Route), Bukit Raja (ELITE-NKVE), Juru (ELITE-NSE Southern Route) and Skudai (NSE Southern Route).
+As such, vehicles traveling throughout the aforementioned expressway network will be charged with a toll rate equivalent to the sum of the rates calculated for each expressway.